Photos by Mouna Photography

 Ali started a WhatsAp group for the club and everyone started sharing the news about it.
 “At every gathering, every picnic, wherever we went, we were asking people, ‘Are you interested in playing badminton?’
 We can add you to the group,” Ali said.

 And come they did.
-At the first session three years ago about eight women came to play.
-Soon between about 15 to 30 women showed up every Wednesday, ready to play.
+At the first session almost three years ago, eight women came to play.
+Soon between about 15 to 30 women showed up every Wednesday.
 During summer, numbers are a bit lower.
 In the winter, it’s a full house.

 After playing together for a year, the club organized a day-long tournament with other clubs.
 They are considering putting on another tournament next year with a club from Chicago.